 Sleep is such a peaceful thing, where you get to rest and relax after a hard day.
 However, while you might be sleeping, your body is up to some pretty weird stuff.
-What happens to your body during sleep is nothing short of a carnival of confusing and distressing horrors.
-How the body regenerates during sleep is definitely miraculous and fascinating, but that doesn't make it any less weird and gross.
+How the body regenerates during sleep is definitely miraculous and fascinating, but that doesn't make it any less bizarre and gross.

 What happens when you fall asleep is generally not harmful - and better than the alternative, sleep deprivation - but is still pretty nasty when you take the time to think about it.